jonHuffman/UPool/README.md

 * Pools both GameObjects and C# Objects
 * Pre-define the size of your Pool to control object instantiation
 * Pool size increases as needed, instantiating additional instances on demand
-* Allocation and Deallocation methods allow you to run logic on Aquiring and Recycling objects
+* Allocation and Deallocation methods allow you to run logic upon Aquiring and Recycling objects
 * Make any existing GameObject poolable by attaching the PoolableObject component
 * Define your GameObject pool locations within the scene by providing containers
 * Pool syntax is simalar to existing C# Collections making it easy to adopt